-- 140.1 The principle of confidentiality imposes an obligation on all Members to refrain from: - (a) Disclosing outside the Firm or employing organisation confidential information acquired as a result of professional and business relationships without proper and specific authority from the Client or employer or unless there is a legal duty to disclose; and - (b) Using confidential information acquired as a result of professional and business relationships to their personal advantage or the advantage of third parties. - 140.2 A Member shall maintain confidentiality, including in a social environment, being alert to the possibility of inadvertent disclosure, particularly to a close business associate or a Close or Immediate Family member. - 140.3 A Member shall maintain confidentiality of information disclosed by a prospective Client or employer. - 140.4 A Member shall maintain confidentiality of information within the Firm or employing organisation. - 140.5 A Member shall take reasonable steps to ensure that staff under the Member's control and persons from whom advice and assistance is obtained respect the Member's duty of confidentiality. - The need to comply with the principle of confidentiality continues even after the end of relationships between a Member and a Client or employer unless otherwise agreed.
-When a Member changes employment or acquires a new Client, the Member is entitled to use prior experience.
-The Member shall not, however, use or disclose any confidential information either acquired or received as a result of a professional or business relationship. - 140.7 The following are circumstances where Members are or may be required to disclose confidential information or when such disclosure may be appropriate: - (a) Disclosure is authorised by the Client or the employer; - (b) Disclosure is required or permitted by law; and - (c) There is a professional duty or right to disclose, when not prohibited by law and provided that the Client or employer consents: - (i) To comply with the quality review of a member body or professional body; - (ii) To respond to an inquiry or investigation by a member body or regulatory body; - (iii) To protect the professional interests of a Member in legal proceedings; or - (iv) To comply with technical standards and ethics requirements.
+- 140.1 The principle of confidentiality imposes an obligation on all Members to refrain from: - (a) Disclosing outside the Firm or employing organisation confidential information acquired as a result of professional and business relationships without proper and specific authority or unless there is a legal or professional right or duty to disclose; and - (b) Using confidential information acquired as a result of professional and business relationships to their personal advantage or the advantage of third parties. - 140.2 A Member shall maintain confidentiality, including in a social environment, being alert to the possibility of inadvertent disclosure, particularly to a close business associate or a Close or Immediate Family member. - 140.3 A Member shall maintain confidentiality of information disclosed by a prospective client or employer. - 140.4 A Member shall maintain confidentiality of information within the Firm or employing organisation. - 140.5 A Member shall take reasonable steps to ensure that staff under the Member's control and persons from whom advice and assistance is obtained respect the Member's duty of confidentiality. - 140.6 The need to comply with the principle of confidentiality continues even after the end of relationships between a Member and a client or employer.
+When a Member changes employment or acquires a new client, the Member is entitled to use prior experience.
+The Member shall not, however, use or disclose any confidential information either acquired or received as a result of a professional or business relationship. - 140.7 The following are circumstances where Members are or may be required to disclose confidential information or when such disclosure may be appropriate: - (a) Disclosure is permitted by law and is authorised by the client or the employer; - (b) Disclosure is required by law, for example: - (i) Production of documents or other provision of evidence in the course of legal proceedings; or - (ii) Disclosure to the appropriate public authorities of infringements of the law that come to light; and